 Three hours of exhaust fumes from the cars of 1 billion commuters spewing into our shrivelling lungs landed us in Colaba.
 We were hot, tired, hungry and had no idea where to go.
 The upside was the air felt less polluted, there was a breeze blowing off the ocean, the architecture was lovely and after eating in an air-conditioned restaurant, we felt human enough to venture out on the streets again.

-After our picture taking extraveganza, we crossed the street to the Taj Palace, a very
+After our picture taking extraveganza, we crossed the street to the Taj Palace,

 expensive hotel, and looked around at the shops inside, which included me drooling as I stood outside a Luis Vuitton store.
 Sigh.